Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Multi-state Survival Models

-A multi-state survival model (MSM; \citealt{Commenges1999, Hougaard1999, Andersen2002, Putter2006, MeiraMachado2008, Crowther2017}) is used to analyze longitudinal failure time data to model individuals' progression through various states or phases over time, such as disease progression and dynamic phenomena.
-MSM enables the investigation of individual differences in trajectories across different states and the effects of covariates on the transition between two states \citep{Crowther2017}.
+The MSM approach \citep{Commenges1999, Hougaard1999, Andersen2002, Putter2006, MeiraMachado2008, Crowther2017} is a sophisticated analytical tool designed to analyze longitudinal failure time data, by modeling the progression of individuals through various states or phases over time, such as the progression of the disease.
+The MSM approach offers a framework for investigating individual differences in trajectories across different states and the effects of covariates on the transition between two states \citep{Crowther2017}.

+MSM can be grouped into different types, based on assumptions on the dependency of transition hazard rates on time and memory properties.
+For example, Markov models assume future states depend only on the current state (memoryless property), whereas semi-Markov models allow transition intensities to depend on the duration in the current state by relaxing the memoryless property.
+Non-Markov models are the most general type, allowing for transition intensities to be dependent on the entire process history.
+Additionally, MSMs can be further classified based on time homogeneity, where time-homogeneous models assume constant transition rates over time, while time-inhomogeneous models allow transition rates to vary over time.
+Time-homogeneous models, often assuming Markov properties, offer simplicity and are suitable for systems with constant transition probabilities.
+In contrast, time-inhomogeneous models offer more flexibility with time-varying transition probabilities.
+We will utilize time-homogeneous Markov models, as elaborated in the following section.

+In MSM, nonparametric approaches offer additional flexibility by making no distributional assumptions \citep{deWreede2010, Manevski2022}, while parametric approaches bring simplicity to the analysis through specific distributional constraints \citep{Krol2015}.
+Semi-parametric approaches, such as the Cox proportional hazards model, make fewer assumptions than parametric methods by not specifying the form of the baseline hazard function.
+Semi-parametric approaches, such as the Cox proportional hazards model, make fewer assumptions by not specifying a baseline hazard function form \citep{Kneib2008}.
+These models are commonly employed to examine the relationship between covariates and the hazard rate in time-to-event data, and we adopt these models in the current study.